wabzqem/qantas-code/content/post/Four-Ps-of-Software-Engineering.md

 author = "Paul Keen"
 cover = "4PsofSoftwareEngineering.jpg"
-tags = ['spotify', 'agile', 'chapters']
+tags = ['spotify', 'agile', 'chapters'] description = "We have a diverse set of software engineering teams at Qantas.
+Some are working on qantas.com, while others on our mobile apps – one has built arguably the world’s best flight planning engine.
+As part of our agile ways of working, Qantas moved to the Spotify model; this is how we set-up our Software Engineering Chapter.
 +++

 We have a diverse set of software engineering teams at Qantas.
 Some are working on qantas.com, while others on our mobile apps – one has built arguably the [world’s best flight planning engine](https://www.airlineratings.com/news/qantas-launches-worlds-sophisticated-flight-planner/).
 Others build apps for pilots, cabin crew, ground maintenance.